zz0209/SHBT261_mini_proj1/REPORT.md

 - Saved model checkpoints and complete metrics for all experiments
 - All generated figures and confusion matrices (51 visualizations total)
 - Detailed documentation and usage instructions

-Readers can reproduce all experiments by following the instructions in the repository's README files.